-- A Treasury Management decision in relation to the making, payment or borrowing of a loan or investment in accordance with the treasury management strategy and policy (see B4.2i b); or - A decision to purchase energy under the terms of an energy supply contract which has been awarded following the appropriate procurement process; or - A decision to approve a care plan which the Council has a duty or power to provide as defined by s25 of Care Act 2014, s46 of National Health Service and Community Care Act 1990 and s2 of the Chronically Sick and Disabled Persons Act 1970; or ss17 and 20 Children Act 1989;. or o The settlement of proceedings to which Birmingham City Council is a party.; or

-- O An urgent decision necessary out of office hours taken in accordance with the Council's Emergency Management Plan by the Officer acting at Gold or Silver level at the relevant time ; - b) Any decision which is a direct consequence of implementing a previous Key Decision as set out in that report (including where specifically set out as a delegation in a Cabinet report). - c) Any decision covered by the specific delegations set out in Part Dv (Procurement and Contract Governance Rules) or Part E3.2 of the Constitution (Chief Officer Delegations), providing those decisions do not fall within the definition of a key decision at B3.1 vi) above. - ix.
+- viii.
+The following shall be exempt from the definition of a key decision.29: - a) Any decision where the expenditure, saving or income will result from: - A decision to approve a care plan which the Council has a duty or power to provide as defined by s25 of Care Act 2014, s46 of National Health Service and Community Care Act 1990 and s2 of the Chronically Sick and Disabled Persons Act 1970; or ss17 and 20 Children Act 1989; 30 or - b) Any decision which is a direct consequence of implementing a previous Key Decision as set out in that report (including where specifically set out as a delegation in a Cabinet report). - c) Any decision covered by the specific delegations set out in Part D (Procurement and Contract Governance Rules) or Part E3.2 of the Constitution (Chief Officer Delegations), providing those decisions do not fall within the definition of a key decision at B3.1 vi) above - ix.
 Executive decisions at or above the Chief Officer limit of £200,000 and under £500,000 (revenue) or £1m (capital) are taken by Cabinet Members based on reports from Chief Officers as set out in B6.5 Cabinet Member and Chief Officer Decision Making. - x.
 Executive decisions may also be taken by a Cabinet Committee.